-We maintain close working relationships with a broad range of external support services in order to ensure it provides the best possible support for its pupils with SEN.
+We maintain close working relationships with a broad range of external support services in order to ensure it provides the best possible support for its pupils with SEND.

 We readily share information with parents regarding agencies who may be able to support and can make referrals on their behalf, with their consent, or sign-post for self-referrals.
 Our Learning Mentor, Mrs N Kennedy, is able to help parents identify the most appropriate agency to support their or their child's needs.
+The headteacher has the lead role in liaising with Children's Social Care.